aram2608/aram2608.github.io/_posts/2025-11-03-space-invaders-go1.md

 ---
-title: Space Invaders in Go: Part 1
+title: 'Space Invaders in Go: Part 1'
 seo_title: How to Build Space Invaders in Go
 seo_description: Every programmer starts somewhere, with Space Invaders being a great place to learn the basics.
 date: 2025-11-04